 Wave Right-Click Menu

-If you right-click on any wave, a menu will open with options for how to modify or delete that wave, or the entire wave pattern.
+If you right-click on any wave, a menu will open with options for modifying or deleting that wave or the entire wave pattern.

 Use this to change the degree of a wave pattern.
 See also Choosing a wave degree.